Portugal

 Award Profile

-The Fulbright English Teaching Assistant Program is designed to give U.S. citizens opportunities for personal development through educational and cultural exchange and aims at strengthening English language instruction and knowledge of the United States in Portugal through the presence of highly motivated, articulate, fluent English speakers.
+The Fulbright Commission Portugal offers Fulbright English Teaching Assistant Awards each academic year with the objective of strengthening English language instruction and knowledge of the United States in Portugal through the presence of highly motivated, native English speakers.

 Grant Length